tulip-lab/pattern-classification/S00-Induction/S00C-Logistics.md

 ## :male_detective: Teaching Method

 `Pattern Clasification` has shifted the traditional delivery of lectures into a multi-faceted teaching methodology that includes classroom teaching, project development, in-depth discussions and seminars on various AI  projects.

+According to the plan, this unit needs a total of **48** class hours, including **32** hours teaching, and **16** hours student presentation/discussion.
 The unit content is structured around the following key aspects:

 - **Building a strong foundation**: The unit focuses on providing fundamental knowledge of pattern recognition, including Bayesian decision theory, MLE/MAP estimation, non-parametric methods, dimensionality reduction and stochastic methods.
 By gaining a thorough understanding of these fundamental concepts and principles, students will be equipped to undertake real-world pattern recognition projects.